-In December 2025, the New York State Comptroller released a damaging audit of how NYC's Department of Consumer and Worker Protection (DCWP) has been enforcing Local Law 144, the city's landmark regulation on automated employment decision tools (AEDTs).
+In December 2025, the New York State Comptroller released a damaging audit of how NYC's Department of Consumer and Worker Protection (DCWP) has been enforcing Local Law 144, the city's regulation on automated employment decision tools (AEDTs).

-The findings were stark.
-Seventy-five percent of test calls to the NYC 311 hotline about AEDT issues were misrouted and never reached DCWP.
 The agency surveyed 32 companies and found just one case of non-compliance, while the Comptroller's auditors reviewing the same companies identified at least 17 potential violations.

 If you use AI anywhere in your hiring pipeline for roles that touch New York City, here is what you need to do right now.

-Before walking through the checklist, it helps to understand what the law actually covers.
 An automated employment decision tool is any computational process derived from machine learning, statistical modeling, data analytics, or artificial intelligence that issues a simplified output (score, classification, or recommendation) used to substantially assist or replace discretionary decision-making for employment decisions.

 In practical terms, this includes: